-A pre-separation contract can be offered for a period of up to five years.
-A contract can be terminated by:
+A Work-Force Planning contract can be offered for a period of up to five years.
+A Work-Force Planning contract can end by:

-- the expiry date of the contract being reached; - the resignation of the staff member before the completion of the contract; - the University, but only in the case of serious misconduct (refer to applicable industrial instrument).
+- the expiry date of the contract being reached; - the resignation of the staff member before the completion of the contract; or - the termination of the contract by the University prior to the expiry date in accordance with the applicable industrial instrument.